Resits and supplementary assessments

 Deadlines and timetable for the reassessment period

 The dates of the reassessment period are listed on the University key dates web page.
-Dates may vary for certain programmes, particularly postgraduate or professional programmes.
+Dates may vary for certain programmes, particularly postgraduate or professional programmes and the International Foundation Programme.
 Your school will inform you in this case.

-The reassessment details will provide due dates for each assessment.
+Your reassessment details will provide due dates for each assessment.
 For example, if an assessment is available for five days, the information in eVision will only show the end date.
-Some assessments will also still be referred to as a summer exam, even if this has now been replaced with a written piece of coursework over an extended time period or an alternative assessment method.

 Full details of required reassessments will be given on the relevant unit’s Blackboard site.